shalinigr/MentorMatching/README.md

 I was part of the mentorship program team.
 The program aids in connecting incoming graduate Indian students with the current students.
-I realised as graduate students, spending time and effort in matching mentors to mentees manually was time consuming and the process was being delayed.
+I realised as graduate students, matching mentors to mentees manually was time consuming and the process was being delayed.
-I developed this tool to automate the process.
+I developed this tool to automate the process and save time.

 #Future: